WizardsOfDos/Writeups/2017-PlaidCTF/terebeep/README.md

 ![Alternativtext](demod.jpg "Demodulated Signal")

 ### Setp 2: Convert to in Image
-We noticed periodic dips in the signal with a pattern that repeats 3 times between the dips.
+We noticed periodic dips in the signal encapsulating a pattern repeating 3 times.
-At some point we cam up with the idea, that these dips ('clicks' in the original signal) could be a clock signal for the beginning of a row of an image.
+At some point we cam up with the idea, that these dips (sounds like 'clicks' in the original signal) could be a clock signal for the beginning of a row of an image.
-The demodulated signal was then split into rows an visualized with matplotlib.
+We tried to split the signal into individual rows and visualize them using the following script.

 ```python
 from scipy.io.wavfile import read
 import numpy as np
 import pylab as plt

 plt.ion()
 plt.set_cmap("gray")